OpenAgentsInc/aider-service/docs/deployment.md

 # Deployment Guide

-This guide covers deploying the Aider Repository Map Service to DigitalOcean App Platform.
+This guide covers deploying the Aider Repository Map Service to DigitalOcean App Platform using containers.

 ## Overview

-The service can be deployed to App Platform in two ways:
-1. Container Registry deployment (Recommended for Production)
-2. Source Code deployment (Suitable for Development/Testing)

-## Why Container Registry Deployment?

-We strongly recommend the container-based approach for production because:

-1. **Dependency Control**:
-   - Our service requires specific system packages (git, build tools)
-   - Needs precise permission configurations for git operations
-   - Custom cache directory setup and permissions

-2. **Security**:
-   - Our Dockerfile implements specific security measures
-   - Runs as non-root user with exact permissions
-   - Controlled system package installation

-3. **Reliability**:
-   - Identical environment across all deployments
-   - Predictable git operations behavior
-   - Consistent cache handling

-4. **Performance**:
-   - Optimized container size
-   - Efficient layer caching
-   - Pre-built dependencies
+The service runs as a containerized FastAPI application, using a multi-stage build process for optimal security and performance.
+We use the same container configuration in both development and production to maintain environment parity.

 ## Prerequisites

 1. DigitalOcean account with App Platform access
-2. GitHub repository access
+2. Docker installed locally
-3. DigitalOcean API token
+3. DigitalOcean CLI (doctl) configured
 4. Environment variables for configuration

 ## Environment Variables